snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 <img width="678" alt="Screenshot 2025-05-16 at 7 00 17 PM" src="https://github.com/user-attachments/assets/d64e9c04-84df-4b1c-add3-c7d51be4ebdb" />

-CCD detector design:
+"CCD Like" Detector:
 - High-resistivity n-type silicon substrate.
+- Metal electrodes to create/control potential wells in the silicon that extend through the dielectric.
 - A very thin layer of Al2O3 for achieving uniform and flat features at this specific interface (optional reasearch: SiO2 or SiN).
-- Metal electrodes to create/control potential wells in the silicon that extend through the dielectric.
+  - When ionization electrons are created in the LAr/LXe by particle interactions, they drift toward the Al₂O₃ interface but remain physically in the noble liquid.
+The non-wetting property of the interface is crucial, as it creates a natural barrier that keeps electrons mobile in the liquid rather than becoming trapped at surface defects.

 ## **CCD Readout**
 <img width="1100" alt="Screenshot 2025-05-20 at 4 56 27 PM" src="https://github.com/user-attachments/assets/aaf8f65d-f268-4c69-8fc8-0d9ce0fcb926" />

 - Sequential voltage changes on the metal contacts create moving potential wells that shuttle charges laterally
 - The deep depletion region in the high-resistivity n-type silicon provides efficient charge collection and transfer.
-- Skipper features to allow multiple non-destructive measurements of the same charge packet (While conventional CCDs measure charge packets only once before discarding them, Skipper CCDs incorporate a floating gate amplifier that enables multiple non-destructive measurements of the same charge packet)
+- Skipper features allow multiple non-destructive measurements of the same charge packet (ie conventional CCDs measure charge packets only once before discarding them, Skipper CCDs incorporate a floating gate amplifier that enables multiple non-destructive measurements of the same charge packet)
 - Sensing Node Architecture: When charges reach the output stage, they encounter a specialized structure with:
   - A summing gate/well (SG/SW) that holds the charge packet (Temporarily holds the charge packet before measurement, ensuring controlled and sequential transfer)
   - A sensing node (SN) that measures the charge (The charge is sensed here, typically using a floating gate amplifier, which allows for non-destructive, repeated measurements of the same charge packet)